Locate-then-Sparsify: Attribution Guided Sparse Strategy for Visual Hallucination Mitigation: Experiments and Analysis

 \section{Experiments and Analysis}

-In this section, we empirically investigate the effectiveness of LTS-FS in mitigating hallucinations while preserving model generalization.
-Remarkably, we use 100 sentence-level hallucination samples and 100 token-level hallucination samples to synthesize the Bi-granularity dataset for layer-wise attribution.
+In this section, we empirically investigate the effectiveness of LTS-FS in mitigating hallucinations while preserving model generation quality.
+Remarkably, we use 100 sentence-level hallucination samples and 100 token-level hallucination samples to construct the bi-level hallucination dataset for layer-wise attribution.
 The sentence-level hallucination samples are selected and processed from CHAIR benchmark~\cite{rohrbach2018object}, while the token-level hallucination samples are from POPE~\cite{li2023evaluating} and Antidote~\cite{wu2025antidote}.
+For more details about dataset construction, please refer to the supplementary material.